Ransomware attacks are on the rise

 INSIGHT ARTICLE |

-Trust is a powerful concept in the world of consumer products.
-When a consumer trusts a retail brand or demonstrates commitment and preference in a restaurant choice, for instance, that trust grows, loyalty expands and repeat business follows.
-In today’s marketplace, customers love the brands that honor and love them back.
-But trust is not enough in today’s volatile business environment.
-Companies must also protect that trust, especially when it comes to private consumer data.
+Trust is a powerful concept in the world of consumer goods.
+When a consumer trusts a brand or demonstrates commitment and preference, trust grows, loyalty expands and repeat business follows.

 Brand trust is essential to buying